-- An essential first step in carrying out an evaluation of the positive and negative economic effects of the Plan Change is to define the appropriate viewpoint that is to be adopted.
+- 2.7 An essential first step in carrying out an evaluation of the positive and negative economic effects of the Plan Change is to define the appropriate viewpoint that is to be adopted.
 This helps to define which economic effects are relevant to the analysis.
-Typically, a district (or city) and wider regional viewpoint is adopted and sometimes even a nationwide viewpoint might be considered appropriate. - 29 RIDL's Maddisons Road site is located in the Selwyn District, which is part of the Canterbury region.
+Typically a district (or city) and wider regional viewpoint is adopted and sometimes even a nationwide viewpoint might be considered appropriate. - 2.8 TCRL's Two Chain Road site is located in the Selwyn District, which is part of the Canterbury region.
 However, Christchurch City is also part of the local economy which will benefit from the rezoning since firstly, many of the staff likely to be employed at the site will reside in Christchurch (as well as Selwyn), and secondly, Christchurch businesses as well as Selwyn based businesses will provide goods and services to the activities occupying the site and their employees.
-Therefore, in my evidence the economic effects are considered in relation to the local Selwyn District economy and also in
+Therefore, in this report the economic effects are considered in relation to the local Selwyn District economy and also in relation to the broader Canterbury regional economy (incorporating Christchurch City effects).